How do you travel indefinitely if you aren’t rich and have kids?

 They flew from California to Prague with a total of 10 bags.
 It was the maximum they were allowed to take on their flight (2 bags per person), plus one seat for the newborn.

 They eventually bought an Audi while on one of their trips out of Prague to Germany, and they used the car to make their latest move from Prague to Italy, taking only what could fit in the car and on the roof.

 How Do They Finance Their Trip

-Since their plan to finance most of their trip with the profits from building homes didn’t quite work out as planned, they finance their trip by pulling from several different resources.
+Since their plan to finance most of their trip with the profits from building homes didn’t quite work out as planned, they financed their trip by pulling from several different resources.

-- Then they sold the house they they spent 4 years building .
+- Then, they sold the house they had spent 4 years building.
 (This was part of their plan all along).